-Grammar rule 33 defines literal strings as a double-quoted sequence of characters, e.g., "abc".
 Grammar rule 33 defines literal strings as a double-quoted sequence of Unicode characters (see https://unicode.org/glossary/#character), e.g., "abc".
 The supported Unicode character range is [\u0-\u10FFFF].
 The string literals are described by rule 33.
 The corresponding Unicode code points are used to encode a string literal.

-The literal string "abe" is mapped to the semantic domain as a sequence of three Unicode characters a, b, and c, written "abe".
 The literal string "abc" is mapped to the semantic domain as a sequence of three Unicode characters a, b, and c, written "abc".
-The literal "\U01F40F" mapped to a sequence of one Unicode character written "o" corresponding to the code point U+1F40E.
+The literal " $\U01F40E$ " is mapped to a sequence of one Unicode character written "o" corresponding to the code point U+1F40E.